etorreborre/registry/doc/applications.md

 }

--- Starting the database is likely to be an IO action new :: DatabaseConfig -> Logging -> IO Database new = ...
+-- Starting the database is likely to be an IO action new :: DatabaseConfig -> Logger -> IO Database new = ...
 ```
 `BookingRepository.hs`